Illustrated featured image of Gulf Shores & Bon Secour, Gulf Coast, Alabama — a Kick-It Pick

 Worth the drive

-shrimp that taste like lobster and that most of the country has never heard of.
-Alabama's best-kept seafood secret.
+deep-water Gulf shrimp that taste closer to lobster than shrimp — Alabama's best-kept seafood secret, and one most of the country has never even heard of.

-The move: Get them simply boiled or lightly seasoned — no heavy breading, which buries the flavor you drove down here for.
-Buy them off the boat at a Bon Secour seafood market if you're cooking.
+The move: Order them simply boiled or lightly seasoned; heavy breading buries the sweetness you drove down here for.
+Cooking your own?
+Buy them fresh off the boat at a Bon Secour seafood market.

 Time neededa meal